Network Time Protocol – NTP

 NTP Client

 When configured as an NTP client, the device synchronizes with all configured NTP peers.
-The peers are continously evaluated for best offset, delay and jitter.
+The peers are continuously evaluated for best offset, delay and jitter.

 Note